UMN-CMS/ldmx-scripts/batch/README.md

 ```

 *Comments* :
-- The output directory defined using `-o` is relative to your hdfs directory `/hdfs/cms/user/$USER/ldmx/`.
+- The output directory defined using `-o` is relative to your hdfs directory (so you will find the output of these five jobs in `<your-hdfs-dir>/EXAMPLE/`.
 If you want the output in some other directory, you need to specify the full path.
 - The version of ldmx-sw you want to use can be defined using the name of the directory it is in when using `ldmx-make-stable`.
 Your options for a stable installation are in `/local/cms/user/$USER/ldmx/stable-installs/`.
 - By default, the run numbers will start at `0` and count up from there.
 You can change the first run number by using the `--start_job` option.
 This is helpful when (for example), you want to run small group of jobs to make sure everything is working, but you don't want to waste time re-running the same run numbers.